Categories

 My training

-I maintain my certification as a ServSafe Food Safety Manager and follow the same procedures used in food service establishments.
+I maintain my certification as a ServSafe Food Safety Manager and follow procedures used in food service establishments.
 My handling and disinfection practices meet strict Federal (OSHA/EPA) and local guidelines and follow the same procedures used in licensed small laboratories that handle blood-borne pathogens and medical waste.
 I operate with integrity and safety.

 I have access to a comprehensive database on all things placenta.
 I can answer questions that you or your care provider have; such as “can you work with meconium-stained placenta?”, “what happens if I had a c-section?”, or “what if I develop a uterine infection during labor?”.

-Will your placenta be kept at a constant 40 degrees F prior to preparation?
-Are the appliances (grinders, steamer, knives) sanitized between each placenta they work on?
-Are they trained to handle a human organ like the placenta?
-Are they up-to-date on disinfecting blood-borne pathogens?
-Is their kitchen a clean, safe environment?
-Do they have animals or children that could contaminate your placenta?
+When you allow your placenta to be prepared in the home kitchen of your Encapsulator you open a door to the unknown.
+Especially, in regards to food safety and sanitation guidelines.
+Will your placenta at a constant 40 degrees F prior to preparation?
+Are the appliances (grinders, steamer, knives) sanitized between each placenta worked on?
+Is the person trained to handle a human organ like the placenta?
+Are they up-to-date with the disinfection of blood-borne pathogens?
+Is the kitchen a clean, safe environment?
+Do they have animals or children that may contaminate your placenta?
 Do they work on more than one placenta at a time?
 Do they also prepare food in the kitchen they are using to prepare your placenta?

 Resource